pmatseykanets/artisan-io/readme.md

 ### Installation in Lumen

-Follow the above steps and then open upp `app\Providers\AppServiceProvider.php` in the ditor of your choice and add the following to the register method:
+Follow the above steps and then open upp `app\Providers\AppServiceProvider.php` in the editor of your choice and add the following to the register method:

 ```php
 $this->app->bind('Symfony\Component\Translation\TranslatorInterface', function ($app) {